PublicDomainRelease/MODFLOW-LGR/readme.txt

       only and does not imply endorsement by the U.S. Government.

 This version of MODFLOW-LGR is packaged for personal computers using one of the Microsoft Windows operating systems.
+This version of MODFLOW-2005 is packaged for personal computers using the Microsoft Windows XP or 7 operating systems.
 An executable file for personal computers is provided as well as the source code.
-The executable file was created using the Intel Visual Fortran 11.1 and Microsoft Visual C++ .NET compilers.
 The source code can be compiled to run on other computers.

 IMPORTANT: Users should review the file mflgr.txt for a description of, and references for, this software.
 Users should also review the file release.txt,